meetwalter/ruby-based-service/README.md

  * It is Rack based, with a well-formed config.ru at the root of your repository; and
  * it has three configurations: `development`, `test`, and `production`.

-It also assumes that you will standup containers with the following enviornment:
+It also assumes that you will standup containers with the following environment:

  * `RACK_ENV` is set to one of the aforementioned configurations.